-Appellant G acquired the nationality of the United States by virtue of his birth at , Ohio on , .
-Since his parents were citizens of Mexico, appellant acquired through them the nationality of Mexico, and thus enjoyed dual nationality.
-Appellant's parents, both doctors, emigrated to the United States a few years before his birth and became citizens through naturalization in 1976.
-While he was less than one year old, appellant's parents took him to Texas, where he grew up and received his early schooling.
-In 1977 he graduated from the University of where he took a premedical course.
+Appellant General acquired the nationality of the United es by virtue of his birth at Since his parents were cit acquired through them the nationality of Mexico, and thus enjoyed dual nationality.
+Appellant's parents, both doctors,

-^{1/} Section 349(a)(2) of the Immigration and Nationality Act, 8 \overline{U} .S.C.
+1/ Section 349(a)(2) of the Immigration and Nationality Act, 8 U.S.C.
 1481(a)(2), reads as follows: